streambinder/spotitube/README.md

 ### How does it work

-The solution I wrote to automate the process is covered by two major components:
+The solution I wrote to automate the process is covered by three major components:

 1.  _Spotify_